History of the Jews in Greater Cleveland: History

 In 1839, the first Jewish immigrants came to Cleveland from Bavaria.
 The first Jewish immigrant was a man named Simson Thorman.
 Within 25 years, the population of Jews grew to 1,200.

 From the late 1800s and well into the 1950s, the vast majority of Jews lived in the inner city neighborhoods of Glenville, Kinsman, and Hough.
 In 1920, the Jewish population grew up to 90,000.

 By the 1940s, many Jews lived in Glenville, Kinsman, Hough, and the then newly built Shaker Heights and Cleveland Heights neighborhoods.
 There were dozens of synagogues spread throughout these neighborhoods, which were diverse in terms of wealth based class of Cleveland Jews.
 Glenville, Kinsman, and Hough were older neighborhoods in the inner city with densely built tenement houses, while the Heights was considered a wealthier neighborhood, given the mansions that had been built there throughout the early 1900s.
 E.105th Street in Cleveland was often referred to as "Yiddishe Downtown", or "Jewish Downtown", as the busy street was filled with high rise buildings which held hundreds of Jewish owned businesses.

 By the 1950s and 1960s, the Jewish Community rapidly started to move further into the then newly developed suburbs of Cleveland Heights, University Heights, Shaker Heights, South Euclid, and Beachwood.
 This left the once historically Jewish Glenville neighborhood into a majorly African American neighborhood.

 The former B'nai Jeshurun congregation building in the Central neighborhood of Cleveland, built in 1906.
 This neighborhood was once a thriving center of Jewish life.

 By the 1980s, there were more than 150 Jewish organizations in the Greater Cleveland area.

 As of 2023, there are about 100,000 Jewish Clevelanders who mostly live in the eastern suburbs of Beachwood, Solon, Moreland Hills, Pepper Pike, South Euclid, Lyndhurst, Shaker Heights, Cleveland Heights, University Heights and Orange.
-Many young Jewish business professionals live downtown and on the west side in neighbors such as Lakewood and Tremont.
+Many young Jewish business professionals live downtown and on the west side in neighborhoods such as Lakewood and Tremont.